1942

 Orifices were searched for valuables.

-Dentists extracted the gold teeth,
+Dentists extracted any gold teeth,

 dropping them into jars of acid